rustwolf/ng-junkyard/interview-questions.md

 > 4. ngDoCheck.
 > 5. ngAfterViewInit (This is called after the components and children are rendered on DOM)
 > 6. ngOnDestroy.

+5. What is the interface for observer.
+> next, error, & complete